portainer/kubernetes-beta/README.md

 In this special build, we have removed all Docker Standalone and Docker Swarm management functionality, so as to focus solely on obtaining feedback on Kubernetes features.
 This is **ONLY FOR THIS BETA** build.

-The release version of Portainer (2.0) will include support for Docker Standalone, Docker Swarm AND Kubernetes, within the one instance.
+The release version of Portainer CE (2.0) will include support for Docker Standalone, Docker Swarm AND Kubernetes, within the one instance.

 The entire purpose of this BETA is to gather feedback from the Portainer user community.
 It will not have any new release or patches (unless critical), and this standalone version will be removed post BETA.